Threads (1984 film): Retrospective

 Michael Beecroft was cast in the film as a traffic warden guarding an improvised detention camp.
 At the time, Beecroft was working as a traffic warden in real life.
-Even though he only appears for approximately thirty seconds in the finished film, still photography of his bandaged, rifle-wielding character was used to publicise the film's initial release (including a prominent appearance on the front cover of the 22–28 September 1984 issue of Radio Times), has regularly appeared in subsequent promotional material including the cover artwork on home video releases, and has endured in the popular memory to the point of an action figure being made and people dressing up as the character for Halloween and convention cosplays.
+Even though he only appears for approximately thirty seconds in the finished film, still photography of his bandaged, rifle-wielding character was used to publicise the film's initial release (including a prominent appearance on the front cover of the 22–28 September 1984 issue of Radio Times), has regularly appeared in subsequent promotional material including the cover artwork on home video releases, and has endured in the popular memory to the point of an action figure being made, and people dressing up as the character for Halloween and convention cosplays.
 Beecroft's identity was unknown until 2024, when he was found by BBC Radio Sheffield as a result of a social media campaign by Craig Ian Mann (who made the making-of documentary accompanying the United States Blu-Ray release) and his co-writer Robert Nevitt; during the subsequent conversation with Mann, Beecroft was "gobsmacked" and "totally amazed" by the popular reaction to his brief role.
+The warden had previously been theorised as having been played by Kenneth Branagh (due to having a similar chin) or Andy Fenn-Rodgers (due to being credited on the film's IMDb page as a "Patrol Officer").

 In April 2025, it was announced that Warp Films, which had recently been involved with the critically and popularly successful miniseries Adolescence, had acquired the option to develop a serialised adaptation of Threads.